Sunflowerblerd

 Lauren said, “I have to pay you back…somehow.
 Don’t know what but…I’ll do something.
 I have to!”

-She felt her phone buzzing in her pocket, so she pulled it out of the kangaroo pouch of her hoodie.
+That’s when she felt her phone buzzing in her pocket, so she pulled it out of the kangaroo pouch of her hoodie.

 As Octavia typed in a response to the text she received, she walked through the automatic sliding doors of the entrance and started down the steps.